-This one is another big problem faced by solo women travelers – and just women walking alone in general now I think about it.
+This is another big problem solo women travelers face – and just women walking alone in general- now I think about it.
 It can become quite serious, potentially leading to fear, trauma, or worse.

 Generally, when women travel alone, it’s not uncommon for them to get stalked.
 This can start with guys who enter the eve-teasing process and gradually start stalking and potentially even sexually harassing or assaulting women.
 This unwanted, uninvited attention makes women’s lives a living hell.

 Be assertive; no means NO. If someone refuses to leave you alone, call attention to it among those around you – most societies hate a persistent sleaze bag.
-If you’re alone, shout out the local word for “police” or “fire” to attract attention and deter the attacker.
-It’s also not a bad idea for women travelers to have the destination country’s women helpline number handy.
+If you’re alone, shout the local word for “police” or “fire” to attract attention and deter the attacker.
+It’s also not bad for women travelers to have the destination country’s women’s helpline number handy.

 10. Being Made Fun Of

 No one likes being made fun of or ridiculed.
-But, this doesn’t mean you can’t find yourself in such as situation, especially when you are far away from home.
+But this doesn’t mean you can’t find yourself in such a situation, especially when you are far away from home.

-Such a situation mostly happens if you have some difficulty with the local language, a disability, a different way of dressing, or even different skin color.
-Such differences can cause the locals to start making fun of you, whether openly or secretly.
+Such a situation mostly happens if you have some difficulty with the local language, a disability, a different way of dressing, or even a different skin color.
+Such differences can cause the locals to start making fun of you openly or secretly.

-If you are traveling as a group or with a family, such problems might not be a bother.
+If you travel as a group or with a family, such problems might not bother you.
 This is because you have someone you talk to or confide in.
 This can be very disturbing when traveling alone, especially when you can’t even find other solo travelers to talk to.

-The solution to this problem is to either avoid or ignore such stupid remarks or make them realize that everybody is equal, which is quite a difficult task.
+The solution to this problem is to avoid or ignore such stupid remarks or make them realize that everybody is equal, which is quite difficult.

 The key is to kill with kindness – people generally feel pretty bad for making fun of someone who is wholly nice, and the power you have from being nice while someone is failing to make you feel bad with laughs and jeers is HUGE.

-Alternatively, you can laugh even harder back at them, giving them a taste of their own medicine.
+Alternatively, you can laugh even harder at them, giving them a taste of their medicine.
 This can have interesting results, including finding some common ground amidst fits of laughter.

 11. Mixed Feelings

 There’s no doubt that solo traveling can be fun, especially when no bad incidents are encountered.
-The feeling of having all that time to yourself without being asked why you made this decision or that is simply fulfilling.
+Having all that time to yourself without being asked why you made this decision or that is simply fulfilling.

-But, being alone means being far away from your loved ones.
+But being alone means being far away from your loved ones.
 And loneliness might crawl in to make the trip a nightmare.
 You heard that right!
-Your own solo adventure might make your solo adventure awkward!
+Your solo adventure might make your solo adventure awkward!

 While you might yearn for that solo trip, you might also not be ready for the loneliness that awaits.
-Sometimes, you might want to cut the trip short in the middle as you just wish to go back home for that companionship.
-Now, that’s an ugly solo travel situation you don’t want to find yourself in.
+Sometimes, you might want to cut the trip short in the middle as you wish to return home for that companionship.
+That’s an ugly solo travel situation you don’t want to find yourself in.

-“Maybe I’m not, but I’d like to be cut out for it”, you sheepishly retort – well, have you considered we live in the 21st Century and all of us own a smartphone?
-Just nip into a cafe or your hotel with free wi-fi access and give your favorite people a call if you’re lonely, jeez!
+“Maybe I’m not, but I’d like to be cut out for it,” you sheepishly retort – well, have you considered we live in the 21st Century, and all of us own a smartphone?
+Just nip into a cafe or hotel with free Wi-Fi access and call your favorite people if you’re lonely.
+Jeez!

 12. You are the ONLY Solo Traveler at your Destination

 Solo traveling is fantastic.
-But when you are the only solo traveler in a place full of families, groups, and couples, it will undoubtedly get awkward.
+But it will undoubtedly get awkward when you are the only solo traveler in a place full of families, groups, and couples.

-Such a situation will not only make you want your partner or friends close, but it might even lead you to feel jealous.
-Plus, it just makes it harder to meet new people there because you’ll always be the third wheel.
+Such a situation will not only make you want your partner or friends close but might even make you jealous.
+Meeting new people makes it harder because you’ll always be the third wheel.

-If you find yourself in such a predicament, just relax and concentrate on what brought you here; SOLO travel.
+If you are in such a predicament, relax and concentrate on what brought you here: SOLO travel.
 Try reminding yourself of the good that comes with traveling solo.